For Release 9:30 AM ET, June 16, 2026

 Using the Composite Indexes: The Leading Economic Index (LEI) provides an early indication of significant turning points in the business cycle and where the economy is heading in the near term.
 The Coincident Economic Index (CEI) provides an indication of the current state of the economy.
 Additional details are below.

-The Conference Board Leading Economic Index®(LEI) for the Euro Area decreased by 0.5% in March 2026 to 97.8 (2016=100), after declining by 0.1% in February.
-Due to persistent weakening over the last seven months, the LEI contracted by 1.1% over the six-month period from September 2025 to March 2026, but at a smaller rate than the 2.1% decline experienced over the previous six-month period, from March to September 2025.
+The Conference Board Leading Economic Index®(LEI) for the Euro Area decreased by 0.3% in May 2026 to 103.0 (2016=100), after falling by 0.4% in April.
+Due to recent monthly declines, the LEI contracted by 1.1% over the six-month period from November 2025 to May 2026.
+This is a slightly faster rate than the 1.0% decline experienced over the previous six-month period, from May to November 2025.

-“The Euro Area LEI declined again in March,” said Timothy Brennan, Economic Research Associate, at The Conference Board.
-“As in previous months, consumer expectations component was the main drag on the Index.
-Falling stock prices and a decrease in business expectations in the service sector also contributed to the monthly drop.
-Improvement in the yield spread and the systemic stress composite indicator helped mitigate the decline.”
+“The Euro Area LEI declined again in May,” said Timothy Brennan, Economic Research Associate, at The Conference Board.
+“As in previous months, the consumer expectations component was the main drag on the Index.
+Lower expectations from businesses in the service sector and industrial producers also contributed to the monthly drop.
+However, positive contributions from financial components helped mitigate the decline.”

 NOTE: The chart illustrates the so-called 3Ds—duration, depth, and diffusion—for interpreting a downward movement in the LEI.
 Duration refers to how long the decline has lasted.
 Depth denotes the size of decline.
 Duration and depth are measured by the rate of change of the index over the most recent six months at an annualized rate.
 Diffusion is a measure of how widespread the decline is among the LEI’s component indicators—on a scale of 0 to 100, a diffusion index reading below 50 indicates most components are weakening.